otterscan/otterscan/README.md

 We've implemented some custom methods at rpcdaemon level, less information is needed to be json-marshalled and transmitted over network.

+## Alpha warning

+This software is in alpha stage, and for sure lots of features, error handling, edge cases are missing.

+Be sure to check it often or send patches 😀

 ## Why?

 Current offerings are either closed source or lack many features the most famous Ethereum block explorer has, or simply have high requirements like having an archive node + additional indexers.